Massachusetts • 2026 Tax Year • Updated March 1, 2026

 Qualified Intermediary Platforms for 45F

-Massachusetts employers can maximize the federal 45F credit through intermediary platforms, including the original: Bright Horizons (founded in MA!).
+Massachusetts employers can maximize the federal 45F credit through intermediary platforms, including leading child care benefit platforms.

 🔗